aws-samples/eks-workshop-v2/website/docs/fundamentals/storage/efs/deployment-with-efs.md

 We'll also modify the assets service is two ways:

-* Remove the EmptyDir volume with `tmp-volume` named.
+* Mount the PVC to the location where the assets images are stored
-* Add the Volume Claim and Volume Mounts to the specs of our containers.
+* Add an [init container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) to copy the initial images to the EFS volume

 ```kustomization
 fundamentals/storage/efs/deployment/deployment.yaml